ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/README.md

 By completing this module, you will be able to:

-1. **Integrate with Claude Desktop**
+1. **Integrate with Cursor IDE**
-   - Configure MCP servers in Claude Desktop
+   - Configure MCP servers in Cursor IDE
    - Test server functionality with real AI interactions
    - Debug connection and communication issues
    - Optimize performance for desktop integration